grawtar/website/_posts/input-validation-in-express-ts.md

 }
 ```

-Running this will create a `_schema.ts` file in the root directory.
+Running this with `npm run schema` will create a `_schema.ts` file in the root directory.

 ## Final code